What qualifications do you need for an HR Career?

 As with most sectors, it’s easier to break into HR if you have appropriate qualifications.
 And there are a range of qualifications to choose from, each offering their own benefits.

-If you haven’t already undertaken any form of HR study, such as a degree covering an HR discipline, there are still plenty of options available to you.
+If you haven’t already undertaken any form of HR study, such as a degree covering an human resources discipline, there are still plenty of options available to you.

 HR qualifications start at entry level, and go all the way to higher qualifications such as an MCIPD, which is a chartered membership of the Chartered Institute of Personnel and Development (CIPD) and is typically obtained by HR professionals with demonstrable experience in the sector.

-The CIPD is the major HR industry body in the UK, and as such, its qualifications generally set the standard for the wider sector.
+The CIPD is the main professional body for HR and learning and development (L&D) in the UK, and as such, its qualifications generally set the standard for the wider sector.
 The majority of HR employers hold CIPD qualifications in high regard, and they are often a prerequisite for HR roles at a number of levels – particularly those at the more senior end of the spectrum.

 If you can devote the time – and the money – to invest in a CIPD qualification, it’s well worth exploring this option.
 They are broken down into foundation, intermediate and advanced levels with awards, certificates and diplomas offered at each level.
 If you’re a newcomer to HR study, then the foundation level is likely to be your starting place.